Aayush4532/gyanam/README.md

 <p>

-    AI Call, Rural Areas People can Live call on Our Toll Free Number, Where Ai will respond to them with Knowledge In their own regional Language.
+    AI Call, Rural Areas People can Live call on Our Toll Free Number

+    Where Ai will respond to them with Knowledge In their own regional Language.
 </p>